 “The statue of the Virgin had been sculptured with the eyes cast down.
 Now they were wide open, staring.
 The Virgin was looking straight ahead, Her eyes level.
 It could hardly be an optical illusion: Her face was clearly visible, illuminated by the sun which, shining through one of the windows, and filled the whole shrine with light.
 Her eyes were black, well-shaped, and in perfect harmony with the rest of her face.
 The Virgin's expression was that of a living person, at once stern and sad.
 This marvel lasted somewhere between five and ten minutes.”

-Our Lady of Lansdowne At the 1945 Marian Congress, the then bishop of Ottawa, His Excellency, Bishop Alexandre Vachon, had the distinct honour of celebrating a Pontifical Mass at the Shrine of Our Lady of Guadalupe in Mexico City.
+At the 1945 Marian Congress, the then bishop of Ottawa, His Excellency, Bishop Alexandre Vachon, had the distinct honour of celebrating a Pontifical Mass at the Shrine of Our Lady of Guadalupe in Mexico City.
 This shrine is famous for the conversion of 9 million indigenous Aztecs to the Catholic Faith within 10 years of the Virgin’s appearance to a local peasant in 1531.
 While celebrating the Mass, Bishop Vachon, observing the miraculous image of Our Lady smiling at him, made the decision to host a Marian Congress in our Nation’s Capital to mark the 100th anniversary of the founding of the diocese of Ottawa.
 Thus, in 1947, with the Pope’s approval and encouragement, Bishop Vachon’s vision of a Marian Congress became a reality at Lansdowne Park from June 18-22 of that year.

 This Marian Congress attracted over two hundred thousand pilgrims, equalling the population of Ottawa at that time, and to this day represents the largest Marian congress in the history of North America.
-The Congress’s impact and magnitude was so significant in the Marian world that the French bishop of Lyons declared: “As Bishop of Lyons for eight years, I have seen magnificent celebrations; Ottawa has surpassed them all. … It will not be possible, from now on, to evoke feasts in honour of the Blessed Virgin without recalling the name of Ottawa.
+The Congress’s impact and magnitude was so significant in the Marian world that the French bishop of Lyons declared: “As Bishop of Lyons for eight years, I have seen magnificent celebrations; Ottawa has surpassed them all. … It will not be possible, from now on, to evoke feasts in honour of the Blessed Virgin without recalling the name of Ottawa.”

 The event was so significant that even LIFE magazine did a full story of the Congress in their July 14, 1947 edition (p.25-31) with some amazing pictures.
 Before the actual Congress, however, a replica statue of Our Lady of the Cape travelled 40 days from Cap-de-la-Madeleine to Ottawa.